Buck Wylde

 Buck Wylde, also known as Trigger Mortis, is a Latin American drag king.
 He is competing on the competition series King of Drag.
-Based in Dallas, Buck Wylde has performed at Dot's Hop House in Deep Ellum as well as Sue Ellen's.
-He received the Dallas Voice's Readers Voice Award for Best Drag King in 2024.
+Based in Dallas, Buck Wylde hosts Dallas' first and only drag king brunch in Deep Ellum, Sausage Party and also performs at Sue Ellen's.
+He received the Dallas Voice's Readers Voice Award for Best Drag King in 2024 and 2026.

 Personal life

 Buck Wylde uses the pronouns he and they in drag.